stephbuon/digital-history/hist3368-week10-word-embeddings/README.md

 The following edits were made by Steph Buongiorno to the original Notebook:
 1) The deletion of installation information specific to local computer.
-2) The addition of code that compares years and applies sklearn to environmental Congressional discourse post 1950.
+2) The addition of code that appliees word embeddigns to environmental Congressional discourse post 1950, and compares the output by years. (or do I want decades?)
-3) The optimization of data display where the once intensive output of print statements is truncated and stored in memory.